Class is Better with Music

 Also, this doesn’t need to begin the first day of school.
 The payoff between “time it takes to teach them how the music cue works” and “when I start saving time on transitions” depends on the class, and for me, it was about 3 weeks.

-Which means you could start in April and it’d still be worth it.
+Which means you could start using Music Cues in April, and it’d still be worth it.

 It may take a while before all the students know what each song does.
 Practice and be patient, but eventually stop prompting them whole-group.
 Your expectation is that they glue, and when the glue song is over, move on.